brendonb/devops-lab/README.md

 <h2>Description</h2>
 This is my first Devops project after completing DevOps Kodekloud course.
-The main aim of this project was to practice and implement a CICD pipeline while getting firmiliar with DevOps Engineering tools. and gradually migrate from a private lab to a Cloud provider.
+The main aim of this project was to practice and implement a CICD pipeline while getting firmiliar with DevOps Engineering tools, and gradually migrate from a private lab to a Cloud provider.
 <br />